paulsinclair51/briteTest/config/README.md

 ## Files

 - **contributors.md**: Specifies the current contributors and whether they are also a reviewer or approver.
-Sdd this file for details.
+See this file for details.

 - **markdownlint.json**: Markdown lint configuration for this repository.
   Used by `make lint-md` in the project `Makefile`.
 See below for details.